erikbra/grate/docs/MigratingFromRoundhousE.md

 - By default grate stores version information in the `grate` database schema.
 To continue using your existing version information pass `--schema=RoundhousE`
 - grate has a single mandatory `-cs`/`--connstring` argument for simplicity.
 RH's `--database`, `--server`, `--accesstoken` etc arguments are now longer allowed.
+- Not all previously supported tokens are available yet.
+For the current set of supported tokens please see [the `TokenProvider` class](../grate/infrastructure/TokenProvider.cs).

 ## RH Features that aren't yet in grate